Benefits of Klamath River Renewal

 The state utility commissions in both California and Oregon have determined that successful implementation of the amended Klamath Hydroelectric settlement Agreement (KHSA), which includes dam removal as well as cost and liability protections for customers and PacifiCorp, is in the best interest of ratepayers.

-If PacifiCorp were to seek a new license, the company would be required to meet obligations imposed by the Federal Energy Regulatory Commission or other agencies with jurisdiction (U.S. Fish and Wildlife, National Marine Fisheries Service, etc.) regardless of cost.
+Had PacifiCorp sought a new license, the company would have been required to meet obligations imposed by the Federal Energy Regulatory Commission or other agencies with jurisdiction (U.S. Fish and Wildlife, National Marine Fisheries Service, etc.) regardless of cost.
 This includes one-time and ongoing costs associated with relicensing conditions or decommissioning outside the terms of the amended KHSA, as well as for modified or new conditions that agencies have the authority to require in the future.
-For example, if a new species is listed or there are new requirements under the Endangered Species Act, that could trigger additional requirements.
+For example, if a new species was listed or there were new requirements under the Endangered Species Act, that could have triggered additional requirements.
 Customers ultimately pay the cost of PacifiCorp’s compliance with those conditions and regulations.

-It’s a question of capped, predictable costs with dam removal versus uncapped, unpredictable costs if the dams stay in place and either have to be decommissioned outside the KHSA or have to meet future, yet-unknown government requirements.
+It was a question of capped, predictable costs with dam removal versus uncapped, unpredictable costs if the dams stayed in place and either had to be decommissioned outside the KHSA or had to meet future, yet-unknown government requirements.

 Local Jobs